 © Stephen Shakeshaft/

 Liverpool Echo and Post

-Ken Dodd still lives in the same house in which he was born – a listed Georgian farmhouse in the Liverpool suburb of Knotty Ash.
+Ken Dodd always lived in the same house in which he was born – a listed Georgian farmhouse in the Liverpool suburb of Knotty Ash.

-He is a crusader on behalf of live theatre, and in 2014 will celebrate 60 years of entertaining audiences up and down the country.
-His famous Ken Dodd 'Happiness Show' takes him on a virtual non-stop tour of the UK, clocking up thousands of miles annually.
+He was a crusader on behalf of live theatre, and in 2014, the year that his exhibition opened at the Museumof Liverpool, he celebrated 60 years of entertaining audiences up and down the country.
+His famous Ken Dodd 'Happiness Show' took him on a virtual non-stop tour of the UK, clocking up thousands of miles annually.